narenderpanwar/certified-kubernetes-administrator-course/interview-questions/AWS/InterviewQuestions.md

   1. **Allow then Deny (Rule 1 Allow, Rule 2 Deny):** In this case, the IP would be allowed by Rule 1, and the traffic from that IP would be permitted.
 Rule 2 would never be evaluated for this IP because the evaluation stops once a matching rule is found.
   2. **Deny then Allow (Rule 1 Deny, Rule 2 Allow):** If the IP is denied by Rule 1, it would be blocked regardless of what Rule 2 says.
 Rule 2 wouldn't be evaluated for this IP because the evaluation stops once a matching rule is found.

+# Question 8:

+#### How to Upgrade RDS Engine version with Zero Downtime?

+#### **With Zero Downtime Using AWS DMS:**

+1. Create parameter group for MySQL 8 version

+    - Create a new parameter group for MySQL 8.0 version.
+    - Ensure that the parameter group is compatible with the MySQL 8.0 engine.
+    - Configure the necessary parameters in the parameter group as per your application requirements.
+    - Associate the new parameter group with the MySQL 8.0 RDS instance.

+ 2. Create a read replica of MySQL 5.7 master RDS instance

+    - Create a read replica of the existing MySQL 5.7 master RDS instance.
+    - Ensure that the read replica is configured with the same database engine version (5.7) as the master.
+    - Monitor the replication lag between the master and the read replica to ensure that the replica is in sync.

+3. When the replica is in sync (lag is 0) start the upgrade process

+    - Verify that the read replica is in sync with the master by checking the replication lag.
+    - Once the lag is 0, you can proceed with the upgrade process.

+4. Upgrade the read replica to MySQL 8.0.31 and enable backups as we need to create read replicas of this instance

+    - Upgrade the read replica to MySQL 8.0.31 version.
+    - During the upgrade process, ensure that the new parameter group for MySQL 8.0 is associated with the upgraded read replica.
+    - Enable automated backups for the upgraded read replica instance to facilitate the creation of additional read replicas.

+5. Create second-level replicas of upgraded MySQL 8 read replicas

+    - Create additional read replicas of the upgraded MySQL 8.0.31 read replica instance.
+    - These second-level read replicas will inherit the MySQL 8.0.31 version and the associated parameter group.
+    - Monitor the replication lag between the upgraded read replica and its second-level replicas to ensure they remain in sync.

+6. Promote the upgraded replica to a master

+   - Once the upgrade process is complete and the read replicas are in sync, you can promote the upgraded read replica to become the new master instance.
+   - This will make the upgraded MySQL 8.0.31 instance the new primary database, and the second-level read replicas will now replicate from this new master.
+   - Ensure that any applications or services that were connected to the previous MySQL 5.7 master are now updated to connect to the new MySQL 8.0.31 master instance.

+#### **With Minimal Downtime:**

+* RDS Blue/Green Deployments help make and test database changes before implementing them in a production environment.
+* RDS Blue/Green Deployment has the blue environment as the current production environment and the green environment as the staging environment.
+* RDS Blue/Green Deployment creates a staging or green environment that exactly copies the production environment.
+* Green environment is a copy of the topology of the production environment and includes the features used by the DB instance including the Multi-AZ deployment, read replicas, the storage configuration, DB snapshots, automated backups, Performance Insights, and Enhanced Monitoring.
+* Green environment or the staging environment always stays in sync with the current production environment using logical replication.
+* RDS DB instances in the green environment can be changed without affecting production workloads.
+Changes can include the upgrade of major or minor DB engine versions, upgrade of underlying file system configuration, or change of database parameters in the staging environment.
+* Changes can be thoroughly tested in the green environment and when ready, the environments can be switched over to promote the green environment to be the new production environment.
+* Switchover typically takes under a minute with no data loss and no need for application changes.
+* Blue/Green Deployments are currently supported only for RDS for MariaDB, MySQL, and PostgreSQL